lm-costa/Fluorecesce_flox/README.md

 # **Introduction**

-This data consist… in a similar way of the following [repository](https://github.com/lm-costa/draft_bepe) we are gonna retrieved some metrics for the partial and clear sky days together.
+In a similar way of the following [repository](https://github.com/lm-costa/draft_bepe) we are gonna retrieved some metrics for the partial and clear sky days together.
 This table are already pre-proceed.